julian-alarcon/prospect-mail/README.md

 ## Needed configuration in your Outlook Web configuration

-> You must enable the new design to be able to use this client
+> It's recommended to enable the new design to be able to use this client

 ## Feature